Looking for the best mortgage rates? We’ve all heard about the super-low mortgage rates available, but how do you actually get your hands on them?

 6. Consider banks, online lenders, credit unions, and brokers

-I always recommend that you shop around as much as possible.
-This means comparing rates online, calling your local bank, a credit union, and contacting a handful of mortgage brokers.
+I always recommend that you shop around and compare lenders as much as possible.
+This means comparing mortgage rates online, calling your local bank, a credit union, and contacting a handful of mortgage brokers.

-Shopping around will require doing some homework about the companies in question.
-When comparing their rates, also do research about the companies to ensure you’re dealing with a legitimate, reliable lender.
+Shopping around will require doing some homework about the mortgage companies in question.
+When comparing their interest rates, also do research about the companies to ensure you’re dealing with a legitimate, reliable lender that can actually get your loan closed.

-There are plenty of accessible reviews online that should make this process pretty simple.
+Fortunately, there are plenty of readily accessible reviews online that should make this process pretty simple.
+Just note that results will vary from loan to loan, as no two mortgage loans or borrowers are the same.

 Understand that shopping around may require multiple credit pulls.
 This shouldn’t hurt your credit so long as you shop within a certain period of time.
 In other words, it’s okay to apply more than once, especially if it leads to a lower mortgage rate.